bigboss-oualid/test/docs/github_pages/installation.md

 ```

 ### Install dependencies
-1. In your terminal change the working directory to the project folder and run the below command line to install all dependencies:
+1. In your terminal change the working directory to the project folder:
 ```shell
 cd <repo-name>
 ```